Action & Adventure

-The Shiga Kogen Ski Resort is located in Nagano Prefecture and is easily accessed from Nagano City.
+The Shiga Kogen Ski Area is located in Nagano Prefecture and is easily accessed from Nagano City.

 By train from Tokyo, the Hokuriku Shinkansen will bring you directly to Nagano City, about one hour and 45 minutes away.
 Here, change to the Nagano Dentetsu Line to Yudanaka Station, another 40 minutes.
-From there it's about an hour to the Okushiga Kogen area by bus.
+From there it's about an hour to the Shiga Kogen Ski Area by bus.

-Alternatively, the Nagano Snow Shuttle offers a bus service to the Shiga Kogen area via Nagano City and other major resorts from Tokyo in about six hours.
-It also runs between Shiga Kogen, Nozawa Onsen, and Hakuba.
+Alternatively, the Nagano Snow Shuttle offers a bus service to the Shiga Kogen Ski Area via Nagano City and other major resorts from Tokyo in about six hours.
+It also runs between Shiga Kogen Ski Area, Nozawa Onsen, and Hakuba.

-Also, for those already in Nagano City, you can take a Nagaden Bus direct from Nagano Station to Shiga Kogen in around 70 minutes.
+Also, for those already in Nagano City, you can take a Nagaden Bus direct from Nagano Station to the Shiga Kogen Ski Area in around 70 minutes.

 One of Japan's largest ski areas

-Shiga Kogen came to prominence thanks to Olympic exposure.
-During the 1998 winter games, they hosted several events including women's downhill and snowboarding competitions.
+Shiga Kogen Ski Area came to prominence thanks to Olympic exposure.
+During the 1998 winter games, they hosted several events including women's slalom and snowboarding competitions.
 Its 19 resorts, nearly 70 lifts, and over 80 kilometers of runs place it among Japan's largest.
 Trails weave between the ski fields throughout the area, and a single lift pass covers them all.

 More than just skiing

-If you crave some variety, try out some of Shiga Kogen's other activities like snowmobiling, snow tubing, and guided snowshoe trekking.
+If you crave some variety, try out some of the area's other activities like snowmobiling, snow tubing, and guided snowshoe trekking.

-The Okushiga Kogen Ski Resort is one of Shiga Kogen's most popular resorts.
-It has top-notch facilities geared toward international travelers, offers backcountry tours, and allows off-piste skiing, which is prohibited in much of Shiga Kogen.
+The Okushiga Kogen Ski Resort is one of Shiga Kogen Ski Area's most popular resorts.
+It has top-notch facilities geared toward international travelers, offers backcountry tours, and allows off-piste skiing, which is prohibited in much of the area.

 A free ski shuttle bus runs between the resorts and hotel areas in season.